frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/lab_test_template.md

 3. **Item Group**: You can group the lab tests based on different criteria using this field.
 Create an Item Group or choose from the existing ones.
 4. **Department**: Medical department for which this lab test is conducted.
 5. **Result Format**: Specify the result format for the lab test:
   - Single: In this type of lab test only one result value is interpreted.
   - Compound: In compound lab tests, the sample is tested for multiple events.
   - Descriptive: These types of tests are used for testing multiple result components and you can also configure checking the sensitivity of the sample for various antibiotics here.
   - Grouped: These are a group of other test templates.
   - No Result: These are the tests that have no result values.
 6. **Description**: You can provide a detailed description of the test here.
 7. **Is Billable**: Check this if the test is billable.
 8. **Rate**: If _Is Billable_ is checked, then you have to specify the rate for the lab test in this field.
-In this case, Item Price will be configured automatically on saving the template.
+In this case, Item Price will be configured automatically upon saving the template.

 ### 1.1 Single Result Format